-If you see your cat drooling, a foreign body is the first thing you should be looking for when you examine its mouth.
-When the cat eats something inappropriate such as a bone, or when it is playing with a toy or an object in the house, it can get something stuck in its gums, teeth, palate or tongue.
+If you have a drooling cat, examining its mouth for a foreign body is the first thing you should look for when you check its mouth.
+The cat might have eaten something inappropriate such as a bone, or when playing with a toy or an object in the house, it can get something stuck in its gums, teeth, palate, or tongue.

 4. Trauma to the Oral Cavity

-- Orthopedic issues of the jaw or the temporomandibular joint – These include fractures, dislocations, inflammations, and many other issues.
-The salivation is often the first sign of the orthopedic issue.
+Salivation is often the first sign of an orthopedic issue.
 The cat can’t close its mouth all the way, which causes them to drool.
-Since the problem persists for a longer period of time, the drooling will as well.
+Since the problem persists for extended periods, the drooling will also.

-- Scratches and bites – When cats get into fights with other cats or with dogs, they can get scratches or bites on their lips and mouth area.
-These cause heavy inflammation and can get complicated with infections.
+Cats sometimes get into fights with other cats or with dogs.
+The cats can get scratches or bites on their lips and mouth area.
+These cause severe inflammation and can get complicated with infections.
 They are also associated with drooling.

-- Burns – When cats chew on cable chords or touch hot surfaces, they can get burns around their mouths.
-The heavy inflammation causes them to salivate heavily.
+When cats chew on cable cords or touch hot surfaces, they can get burns around their mouths.
+The heavy inflammation causes them to drool.

 5. Esophageal Issues